-65. Moreover, when registering for elections, the State Audit Office has the authority to check a political party's electoral platform to assess its economic feasibility and its conformity with the country's "sustainable development vision" and the political party can be denied registration as a result.
-This constitutes an excessive interference with the right to stand for elections and freedom to campaign.
-During the pre-assessment visit, certain political parties emphasized that this also tends to somewhat harmonise all programmes, to the detriment of the principle of political pluralism.
-The requirement for political parties' electoral platforms to be confirmed by the State Audit Office for their economic feasibility and adherence to specific policy-based requirements should be repealed.
+the authority to check a political party's electoral platform to assess its legality and economic feasibility100 and the political party can be denied registration as a result.
+They further emphasized that this also tends to somewhat harmonise all programmes, to the detriment of the principle of political pluralism.
+As noted in OSCE/ODIHR election reports on Mongolia, this constitutes an excessive interference with the right to stand for elections and freedom to campaign.101 Consequently, the requirement for political parties' electoral platforms to be confirmed by the State Audit Office for their economic feasibility and adherence to specific policy-based requirements should be repealed from applicable legislation.102